TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * Login 처리 이후에 발생하는 콜백
-     *
+     * A callback that occurs after the login process *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onPostLogin() throws SuspendExecution {